 You can also set up a pre-order system on your own website using a plugins like that from WooCommerce or even Paypal buttons.
 This option is workable for people with an active, passionate following for their blog.

 Pre-orders can be a lifesaver if you need startup funds or want to test your idea in the reality of the marketplace before making too many.
-It has produced results that got many business opportunities from idea to actual product.
+It has produced results that got many low investment business opportunities from idea to actual product.